Originally published in the January 2017 issue of First Things.

 * * * * *

-The term “civil society” has become so imprecise that politicians, pundits, and academics who should know better now use it to refer to a spirit that exists in every society, varying only in its institutional forms and relative strength.
+The term “civil society” has become so imprecise that politicians, pundits, and even academics who should know better now use it to refer to a spirit that exists in every society, varying only in its institutional forms and relative strength.
 It is true that the virtues underlying civil society—altruism, trustworthiness, charity—exist in all places at all times.
 But the term itself is more specific.
 As we saw in the Latin American example above, some political traditions reject the idea as too anarchic and individualistic.
 Moreover, as nation-builders and development NGOs have discovered, one cannot simply create the space for civil society in a foreign country and trust that it will emerge.

 The same imprecision has long made it difficult to assess the health of American civil society, as was evident in the backlash against Robert Putnam’s Bowling Alone.
 The Rotary Club may have fewer members, his critics said, but the Sierra Club’s numbers are up.
 We may go to church less, but we brunch more.
 So what if young people are less active in local politics?
 They share woke memes on Facebook!
 Optimists have consoled themselves with the idea that civil society had not weakened, only changed vessels.
 Two decades after Putnam first published his findings, declining social capital has become harder to deny.
 A third of Americans have never met their neighbors, more than a quarter live alone, marriage rates are still down, opioid overdoses have quadrupled, one in six working-age men are out of the workforce, and a quarter of those men use three hours per day of their abundant free time to play video games.